Optimal Beamforming for Integrated Sensing and Communication Exploiting Prior Distribution Information: How Many Beams are Needed?: Introduction

 Motivated by the above, this paper studies the transmit beamforming optimization in an ISAC system where a multi-antenna BS communicates with multiple single-antenna users in the downlink and senses the \emph{unknown} and \emph{random} angles of multiple targets based on their reflected signals and prior distribution information, as illustrated in Fig. \ref{system_model}.
 We focus on a general beamforming structure with one communication beam for each single-antenna user and potentially multiple \emph{dedicated sensing beams}.
 Our main contributions are summarized below.

-\begin{itemize} \item Firstly, we adopt a novel mean-cyclic error (MCE) to quantify the angle sensing error due to its accuracy and suitability in handling \emph{periodic} parameters to be sensed.
-We derive the \emph{periodic PCRB} as a lower bound of the MCE in multi-target angle sensing as an explicit and tractable function of the transmit beamforming, which is applicable to general PDFs of the targets' angles. \item Next, we study the transmit beamforming optimization problem to minimize the \emph{maximum (worst-case) periodic PCRB} among the multiple targets, under individual rate constraints at the multiple communication users.
+\begin{itemize}[leftmargin=*] \item Firstly, we adopt a novel mean-cyclic error (MCE) metric to quantify the angle sensing error due to its accuracy and suitability in handling \emph{periodic} parameters to be sensed.
+We derive the \emph{periodic PCRB} as a lower bound of the MCE in multi-target angle sensing, which is an explicit and tractable function of the transmit beamforming and the prior PDF. \item Next, we study the transmit beamforming optimization problem to minimize the \emph{maximum (worst-case) periodic PCRB} among the multiple targets, under individual rate constraints at the multiple communication users.
 To tackle this non-convex problem, we leverage the semi-definite relaxation (SDR) technique and prove its tightness.
-Based on this, we propose a \emph{general} construction method for the \emph{optimal solution}, and prove the number of dedicated sensing beams needed is no larger than the \emph{square root of the number of sensing targets}.
+Based on this, we propose a \emph{general} construction method for the \emph{optimal solution}, and prove the number of dedicated sensing beams needed is no larger than the \emph{square root of the number of sensing targets} as long as the unknown parameters are independent of each other and the targets' reflection coefficients are of zero mean.
 Moreover, by further examining the Karush-Kuhn-Tucker (KKT) optimality conditions of the problem after SDR, we unveil the \emph{specific structures} of the optimal solution to the original problem in various practical cases and devise low-complexity methods for obtaining the optimal solution.
 Furthermore, we derive \emph{tighter bounds on the number of dedicated sensing beams needed}.
-For instance, it is proved that \emph{no} sensing beam is needed in the \emph{high-rate regime}, while \emph{at most one} sensing beam is needed when the targets are \emph{homogeneous} with identical distribution. \item Furthermore, we study the transmit beamforming optimization problem to minimize the \emph{sum periodic PCRB} among the multiple targets under individual rate constraints at the multiple communication users.
-This allows more flexibility in the beamforming design to enhance the overall sensing performance at the cost of potentially sacrificed fairness among targets.
-We apply the SDR technique to transform this non-convex problem into a convex one, where the relaxation is proved to be tight.
-We propose a general construction method of the \emph{optimal solution} to the original problem as well as a \emph{general bound} on the number of dedicated sensing beams needed.
-We further derive more \emph{explicit forms} of the optimal solution in various cases and reveal \emph{tighter bounds} on the number of sensing beams needed in these cases. \item Finally, we provide extensive numerical results, which validate the general bound and tighter bounds we derived.
-It is shown that the number of dedicated sensing beams generally increases as the number of targets increases and/or the number of users decreases; moreover, it is sensitive to the angle PDF of the multiple targets.
+For instance, \emph{no} sensing beam is needed in the \emph{high-rate regime}, while \emph{at most one} sensing beam is needed when the targets are \emph{homogeneous} with identical distributions.\looseness=-10 \item Furthermore, we extend the above studies to the transmit beamforming optimization problem to minimize the \emph{sum periodic PCRB} among the multiple targets under individual rate constraints at the multiple communication users.
+This allows more flexibility in the beamforming design to enhance the overall sensing performance at the cost of potentially sacrificed fairness among targets. \item Finally, we provide extensive numerical results which validate the derived general bound and tighter bounds.
+It is shown that the number of dedicated sensing beams generally increases as the number of targets increases and/or the number of users decreases, and is sensitive to the angle PDF of the multiple targets.
 Furthermore, our proposed optimal solutions are shown to outperform various benchmark schemes in terms of both periodic PCRB and MCE, and achieve close performance to the sensing-oriented scheme in the low-rate regime. \end{itemize}